SnoringCatGames/surfacer/docs/platform_ai.md

 ### Edge instructions playback

 When we create the edges, we represent the movement trajectories according to the sequence of instructions that would produce the trajectory.
 Each instruction is simply represented by an ID for the relevant input key, whether the key is being pressed or released, and the time.
-The character movement system can then handle these input key events in the same way as actual human-triggered input key events.
+The character movement system can then handle these input key events in the same way as actual player-triggered input key events.

 ### Correcting for runtime vs buildtime trajectory discrepancies